Voyageur Technologique

 More Graphic Novel Recommendations

 I’ve read over 300 graphic novels in 2023.
 Most of them were okay.
 Less than 20 were so bad as to be wastes of time.
-The following I recommend so strongly that I want you to reach out to me if you end up reading them so I can talk about them to you.
-Superlatives Most surreal: Bonding by Matthew Erman Best existential French vibes: Lupus by Frederick Peeters Best use of devastating minimalism:
+The following I recommend so strongly that I want you to reach out to me if you end up reading them so we can discuss them together.
+Superlatives Most surreal: Bonding by Matthew Erman Best use of devastating minimalism: Sabrina by Nick Drnaso, if you want mundane horror Acting Class by Nick Drnaso, if you want surreal horror Beverly by Nick Drnaso, if you want short surreal stories Best existential French vibes:

 Graphic Novel Recommendations 2023